EdDataScienceEES/tutorial-barbora8/tutorial.md

 This tutorial is aimed to show and teach all the muggles and wizards who are interested in coding some _siriusly_ cool and less known types of plots you can generate to visualise your results using Rstudio, which despite looking pretty impressive are relatively easy to make and require only basic knowledge of R. If you are a beginner without previous experience with this language, I would recommend looking at___ first.

-In this tutorial we will be using dataset on Harry Potter characters, which is publicly available from this repository.
+In this tutorial we will be using a dataset on Harry Potter characters, which is publicly available from this [website](https://www.kaggle.com/gulsahdemiryurek/harry-potter-dataset).

 In Rstudio we will import our data and load some general libraries (additional packages needed for specific graphs will be downloaded later in the tutorial).
 You can of course do a little exploring of your data to get familiar with it.
 ```